4waisenkinder/4waisenkinder.github.io/source/_posts/2013-10-05-getting-started-with-web-components-and-polymer-dot-js-ii.markdown

 ### @host rule and defining styles for host element

 There was on thing I did not notice when developing the first web component version of my checkbox.
-It has no width and height.
+It had no width and height.

 {% img left /images/blog/stefanjudis/componentHeightWidthZero.png 527 249 'Custom element with width & height equal 0px' 'Custom element with width & height equal 0px' %}